THE SEVEN FEASTS OF THE LORD (EXCERPT OF THE THEOLOGY OF ROBERT B. THOMPSON)

 I have said, we are about halfway through God’s plan to remove wickedness from the creation.
 The Lord has His “mighty men” who will return with Him and exercise the Divine judgment on the people of the world.

 Two armies will come with Christ.
 There will be the victorious saints.
-They will perform the judging of wicked spirit and wicked people.
+They will judge the wicked spirits and wicked people.
 Then there will be the army of warrior angels.
-They will do the fighting at the direction of the saints.
+They will fight at the direction of the saints.

 The saints wield the double-edged sword, the Word of God.
 The warrior angels carry out the sentence handed down by the saints.
 Thus there are two armies (mahanaim).